Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Results

 Table \ref{tab:Scanobjectnn} reports the classification accuracy on the 3D point cloud classification task on ScanObjectNN \cite{scanobjectnn}.
 It benchmarks VointNet against other recent and strong baselines \cite{mvtn,simpleview,mvtn}.
 VointNet demonstrates \sota results on all the variants, including the challenging Hardest (PB\_T50\_RS) variant that includes challenging scenarios of rotated and translated objects.
-The increase in performance (+2.4\%) is significant on this variant, which highlights the benefits of Voints on challenging scenarios, with further affirming results in \secLabel{\ref{sec:exp-robust}}.
-Table \ref{tab:clsretrieval} benchmarks the 3D classification accuracy on ModelNet40 \cite{modelnet} and the retrieval mAP on ShapeNet Core55 \cite{shapenet}.
-VointNet achieves \sota performance on ShapeNet Core55 retrieval tasks and competitive performance on ModelNet40.
-Unlike the realistic ScanObjectNN, ModelNet40 is based on CAD 3D models and has saturated in the recent years in terms of performance \cite{pointtransformer,curvenet,mvtn,mvviewgcn}.
+The increase in performance (+2.6\%) is significant on this variant, which highlights the benefits of Voints on challenging scenarios, with further affirming results in \secLabel{\ref{sec:exp-robust}}.
+We follow exactly the same procedure as in MVTN \cite{mvtn}.